ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

     $$
      S_{ij} = \sum_tf(c_{ijt})
     $$

     Each entry in the matrix is cumulative sentiment over all messages $$t$$ sent from user $$i$$ to $$j$$.
-1. If a user is 'dangling', that is they have only recieved emails and did not sent any.
+1. If a user is 'dangling', that is they have only received emails and did not sent any.
 They distribute their positivity or negativity evenly among all other users.
-2. Normalise the matrix to ensure it is row stocastic.
+2. Normalise the matrix to ensure it is row stochastic.
 1. Run the PageRank algorithm with $$\alpha = \dfrac{7}{8}$$.

 ##### YesRank Algorithm
-We follow the same steps as above except in step 1 we only analyise **positive** sentiment.
+We follow the same steps as above except in step 1 we only analyse **positive** sentiment.

 ### Implementation
 #### Enron corpus
 TODO add a bit about which subset of the data was used since it was so huge and what assumptions does that imply.

-The enron corpus is often used the canonical example for exploring new methods in SNA.
+The Enron corpus is often used the canonical example for exploring new methods in SNA.
 Using the public MySQL database[^mysql], the email bodies were classified using OpenAI's sentiment neuron[^sentneu] which has set a new benchmark on the Stanford SST with minimal training[^OAIPaper].

 ##### StressRank Results
 |Person|Title| StressRank|